andreysolovyev381/HollywoodLand/readme.md

   * Other contracts' functions and events containing "ERC777" were refactored to contain "NativeToken".
 * **GOVERNOR CONTRACT**: became available for testing, so the following changes were introduced:
   * Contract was _heavily_ refactored;
-  * After testing started, another contract mock appeared (two contract mocks in total now), therefore there is a new folder contracts/Mocks, that contains the mocks;
+  * After testing started, another contract mock appeared (three contract mocks in total now), therefore there is a new folder contracts/Mocks, that contains the mocks;
   * GovernorCore was moved to contracts/Libs as GovernorCoreWrapper.
 * **MINOR REFACTORING**
   * **UPGRADEABLE** feature - introduced Libs/InheritanceHelpers.sol, that helps to straighten up inheritance hierarchy;

+### Other amendments 2
+* **Audit Finding #4**
+  * Recommendation: eliminate an ability to mint Ticket, ProjectArt, Collection, Other types of NFT for everybody, except Project Owners.
+  * Code amended:
+    * NFTCatalogImplementation.sol, added a guard at mint();
+    * nft_catalog_business_requirements.js, all the tests, as Collection now is mintable by a Project Owner only;
+* **Client's request to allow Vote propose for Project Owners only**
+  * Code amended:
+    * GovernorDataStorage.sol, added links to the required contracts;
+    * GovernorImplementation.sol, added funcs to initialize the contracts, added guards;
+    * governor_business_requirements.js - amended the tests in the way to reflect the changes.
+  * Limitations:
+    * For system-wide proposal anybody can propose a vote if threshold is overcome.
+* **Finding #1**
+  * Remove conversion from any NFT but Debt and Stake, also Tokens, keep conversion 1:1, remove an idea to update the price of a particular NFT.
+  * Code amended:
+    * NFTStructs.sol, updated the structure;
+    * NFTCatalogImplementation.sol, updated mint(), removed last_price, removed updateNFTPrice() func;
+    * GovernanceTokenImplementation.sol, significant change of a function depositNFTs();
+    * GovernanceTokenStorage.sol, added links to other contracts.
+    * All other contracts and tests in terms of calling NFTImplementation.mint() - no need to have a price as an argument